trickypr/obthemer/README.md

 # obthemer

-A modernised version of obtheme
+A modernized version of obtheme